LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 > [dates must be checked for accuracy when exporting data from Excel](http://uc3.cdlib.org/2014/04/09/abandon-all-hope-ye-who-enter-dates-in-excel/) (look for dates that are about 4 years off).
 {: .callout}

-### Adding dates

-Adding years and months and days is slightly trickier because we need to make sure that we are adding the amount to the correct entity.

-- First we extract the single entities (day, month, or year)
-- We can then add values to do that
-- Finally the complete date string is reconstructed using the `DATE()` function.

-**Note:** Time values raise similar challenges.
-Seconds can be directly added but to add hour and minutes you will need to make sure that quantities are added to the correct entities.

 ## Useful spreadsheet functions for working with date information

 Let's take a look at some functions that will help us work with date information in spreadsheet applications.